Velociraptor/LongDistance/README.md

 LongDistance
 ============

-A website to help you keep the spice in your long distance relationships
+A website to help you keep the spice in your long distance relationships.
+Work in progress on remote branch.